A Message from our Director, Professor David Silver

-This unique program is possible because we do not have traditional science departments, but rather students will have the choice of conducting their thesis research from five Signature Research Programs (SRP) that specialize in five broad areas of human disease or health outcomes, namely:
+This unique programme is possible because we do not have traditional science departments, but rather students will have the choice of conducting their thesis research from five Signature Research Programmes (SRP) that specialize in five broad areas of human disease or health outcomes, namely:

 Each of these Signature Research Programmes are driven by world-renowned scientists that aim to understand and treat human diseases through basic, translational and clinical research.

 Duke-NUS offers students the tools and knowledge required to make vital discoveries for, as our mission states, “Transforming medicine, improving lives.”
-I hope you will explore our webpages to learn more about our PhD program and research opportunities, and consider applying for the Duke-NUS PhD program.
+I hope you will explore our webpages to learn more about our PhD programme and research opportunities, and consider applying for the Duke-NUS PhD programme.